macc-hpc/docs/content/slurm/samples/_index.md

 ml purge
 # load module
 ml foss/2019a
-# Assign the number of processors
-NPROCS=$SLURM_NTASKS
-# Run the job and send output to $SCRATCH
+# Run the job
-mpirun -n $NPROCS ./test
+srun ./test
 ```

 If you do not enter an account with extra time to charge the job it will not run.